6 Reasons that a Chronic Illness can Affect Your Mental Health

 Create a Balance with Your Chronic Illness and Mental Health

-The unknowns and challenges that come with a chronic illness can become emotionally and physically challenging.
+The unknowns and challenges that come with a chronic illness can become emotionally and physically challenging, requiring many adjustments to how you approach your life after diagnosed.
 However, it’s possible to create a balance in your life by making a medical and mental health care plan.

 Medical treatment alone is not enough to address the issues that come up with your health.
 It is equally important to prioritize your mental health, too.
 Making your mental health a priority allows you to feel joy and more hope even on days when you physically feel your worst.